ultimape/garden/weeds/write-drafts/longform/virtual-assistant-needs.md

 #### 1.1 Overview

 I have some kind of executive function disorder.
 It is a thing commonly associated with ADHD.
-I'm diagnosed as autistic and it seems there is [an overlap with these traits](https://en.wikipedia.org/wiki/Executive_dysfunction#Autism_spectrum_disorder).
+I'm formally diagnosed as autistic, so it would seem to be due to there being [an overlap with these traits](https://en.wikipedia.org/wiki/Executive_dysfunction#Autism_spectrum_disorder).

 It's not so much that I can't plan out my tasks, but that sometimes I just can't seem to focus on them.
 I know what is a high priority, but often what I do in the moment isn't always the best thing I should be doing.
 And trying to force myself into working on something else ends up not being effective.
 It's like my brain shuts down and it's nothing but stress.